Some crisis comes slowly, others overnight.

 I’m doing it right now.
 The idea works as long as the interest on the bank loan is low enough.

 And yes, I know, I didn’t consider inflation.
-Of course, there are other expenses tied to owning, insurance, taxes, etc. but you will still come out ahead.
+There are other expenses tied to owning, insurance, taxes, etc. but you will still come out ahead.

 Read more about how your home is a real estate investment.